gatmac/bchbook/README.md

 To read this book, see [book.asciidoc](https://github.com/gatmac/bchbook/blob/develop/book.asciidoc).
 Click on each of the chapters to read in your browser.
 Other parties may choose to release PDFs of the book online.

-This book makes references to Bitcoin, Bitcoin Cash, and Bitcoin Core.
-The term Bitcoin may refer to the system prior to the hard fork, or may refer to features or capabilities that are common to pre-fork Bitcoin and post-fork Bitcoin Cash and Bitcoin Core.
-Bitcoin Cash may refer to pre-fork Bitcoin, or to post-fork Bitcoin Cash in order to distinguish it from Bitcoin Core.
+ This book makes references to bitcoin, Bitcoin Cash, and Bitcoin Core.
+The term bitcoin may refer to the system prior to the hard fork, or may refer to features or capabilities that are common to pre-fork Bitcoin and post-fork Bitcoin Cash and Bitcoin Core.
+Bitcoin Cash may refer to pre-fork bitcoin, or to post-fork Bitcoin Cash in order to distinguish it from Bitcoin Core.
+In accordance with OxFord dictionary guidelines, we refer to bitcoin in the lower in all situations except in the use of proper nouns.

 ## Chapters